 Although there’s no cap on complimentary unlimited cash deposits, this account caps unlimited deposit tickets, paid checks, and ACH credits/debits at 750 transactions.

-If accessibility is what you’re after, Chase Total Business Checking can certainly deliver.
-Chase has 5,100 locations across the country, unlike First Financial Bank, which has locations concentrated in just three states.
+If accessibility is what you’re after, Chase Business Complete Checking can certainly deliver.
+Chase has 4,700 locations across the country, unlike First Financial Bank, which has locations concentrated in just three states.

-If the online-only set-up of Azlo or the big name and national presence of Chase don’t seem right for you, consider credit unions.
+If the big name and national presence of Chase don’t seem right for you, consider credit unions.
 Because credit unions tend to focus more on particular communities, you may get a more personalized feel.
 Because of their size, however, credit unions tend to have a more limited range of services and products than banks, especially a national bank like Chase.
-You might not be able to easily access as many ATMs or physical branches or enjoy as many online banking offerings, especially compared to an online-only bank like Azlo.
+You might not be able to easily access as many ATMs or physical branches or enjoy as many online banking offerings, especially compared to an online-only bank.

 Another point in credit unions favor, however, comes out of the fact that they are not-for-profit organizations.
 This means that their fees and penalties may be lower than they would be at a bank.
 However, not just anyone can open a credit union business checking account, you must meet certain requirements.

 - Business owners who value personalized customer service and want to keep their banking local